eduardo-ocampo/Astrodynamics/Classical_Orbital_Elements/Python_Examples.md

 Let us assume we have the following information about a spacecraft's position and velocity at some time $t_0$ orbiting Earth ($\mu = 398,600 \frac{km^3}{sec^2}$).

-In the inertial coorindate frame the position and velocity vectors are:
+In the relative coorindate frame the position and velocity vectors are:

 :::{math}
 :label: